damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/3. Design/Structural model/README.md

       - kicad_pcb format

 #### *3. Material characteristics*
- - **Definition:** *the characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.
+ - **Definition:** *the characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.*
-     - Mechanical characteristics*
+     - Mechanical characteristics.
        - Hardness
        - Elasticity
        - Plasticity